 The stainless steel rear brake gives extra stopping power - even on dirt!

 The scooter has been well tested and is at an excellent price point too.

 If you're interested in a dirt scooter, consider checking out our dirt scooter buying guide.

-Three Wheel scooter
+Three Wheel Scooters

 Age and Height Recommendation

-It is recommended for kids between ages 5 and 12 or who are between 110 and 152cm tall.
+Micro recommended for kids between ages 5 and 12 or who are between 110 and 152cm tall.
 The maximum weight limit is 11stones 1lb or 70kg.

 Super smooth ride